 1. Teladoc

-Teladoc Health, Inc., typically referred to as Teladoc, is a multinational telemedicine and virtual healthcare company.
+Teladoc Health, typically referred to as Teladoc, is a multinational telemedicine and virtual healthcare company.
 It allows patients 24/7 access to healthcare services via mobile devices, the Internet, video, or phone.
 The company’s broad services encompass general medical consultations, dermatology, mental health, and specialized expert medical assistance.

 2. Amwell

 Amwell (American Well) is another key player in the telehealth industry.
-They connect users with doctors, therapists, and medical specialists through video conferencing — the services provided by Amwell range from urgent care to chronic disease management to preventative health care.
+They connect users with doctors, therapists, and medical specialists through video conferencing.
+The services provided by Amwell range from urgent care to chronic disease management to preventative health care.
+In addition to serving individual patients, they also offer services for health systems, insurers, and employers.
+They bring a suite of tech and software to enable other healthcare organizations to build their own telehealth system.Â

 3. Doctor on Demand